elbuco1/CBAM/README.md

 * Set the model path
 * Use the Makefile to start the training.
 The command line is: **python make evaluate**.

+The corresponding accuracy on test set will be reported in the terminal.